Camp Courageous

 Qualifications:

-• Willing to obtain Mandatory reporter certification or in-house course within 30 days.
+6. Willingness to obtain Medication Manager of Iowa certification or in-house course within 30 days.
+Adult and Child Mandatory Reporter.

 Position Overview: